 The Children's Sensory Team (CST)

 We work with children and young people from birth to 25 years, with hearing and / or vision impairment.
-We can work with them in their homes, play-groups, nurseries, schools and colleges.
+We can work in homes, play-groups, nurseries, schools and colleges.

 We also run events, including Courses and Meetings